Long term care may impact family

 Long term care conversations with the important people in your life may be unpredictable, but also eye opening.
 It is important to know what their expectations are as well as yours.
 Family dynamics can come into play and cause some uncertainty.
 You may be faced with the occasional obstacle.
 It is important to start planning now... before you are in the middle of an event.

-- The more difficult the relationship, the more businesslike you may need to be about this.
+- It is ok to be business like.
 It can help to have a formal family meeting and, if necessary, include a mediator — a family therapist or geriatric case worker.
 Write up an agenda and some ground rules in advance (for example, each person gets five minutes to speak, or certain topics are not to be discussed).

-- Use email.
-Sometimes face-to-face isn’t the best approach.
-If you don’t get along, email will allow you time to think before you type, and time to edit before you hit “send.”
+- If a face-to-face discussion is not realistic then email.
+Email will allow you time to think before you type, and time to edit before you hit “send.”

 - Talk about your feelings using “I” messages and speaking from personal experience.
 Avoid “you” sentences that might suggest blame or come across as criticisms.
 That will only make people defensive and angry.